If you want to learn how to oil paint, here are some of the oil painting techniques which you will need to learn.

 You can see in the close-up of one of van Gogh’s paintings below how he builds up a significant amount of paint on the canvas, even in the background.
 This gives his paintings a very bold and dramatic effect.

 How do you use an impasto technique?
-Well simple really.
-You just make sure you load up your brush with lots of paint and spread it liberally on the canvas.
-Alternatively, the palette knife is a fantastic tool for making thick strokes of color unmatched by the paintbrush.
+Load up your brush with lots of paint and spread it liberally on the canvas.
+Alternatively, the palette knife is a fantastic tool for making thick strokes of color unmatched by the paint brush.

 Grisaille is a monochrome painting executed entirely in different shades of gray or a grayish tone.